-- It is not recommended to use the same profile in more than one automation.
+- It is not possible to use the same profile in more than one automation.

-- You may see a lot of supporters enter your automation initially, but less after that.
-This is because Profiles can backdate and pick up all qualifying supporters on the first run, but subsequent runs will only pick up supporters that have newly entered the profile
+- You may see a lot of supporters enter your automation initially, but fewer after that.
+This is because Profiles can backdate and pick up all qualifying supporters on the first run, but subsequent runs will only pick up supporters that have newly entered the profile.

 Can I edit a launched automation?

 - You can only edit the email content of a launched automation.

 - If you want to edit the journey, you will have to Stop the automation completely.
 Note that stopping will stop any supporters from entering the automation until it is re-launched.

 - If a supporter has been, or is currently in, an automation, they cannot re-enter if the automation is edited.
 The automation “remembers” who has been selected.

 - Note that a Journey Start stat is only counted after they get their first email.
 Instead, check the people in that automation already by clicking the users icon:

 - Check your “Email Triggers” account settings before creating your first automation, since this can be used to prioritise what communications your supporters receive.